brucemcpherson/SankeySnip/dependencies.md

 # Google Apps Script Project: SankeySnip
-This repo (SankeySnip) was automatically updated on 29 May 2016 14:45:39 BST by GasGit
+This repo (SankeySnip) was automatically updated on 01 June 2016 11:16:10 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project SankeySnip